fortrabbit/docs/11.concepts/software-templates.md

 ## What it does not do

-The software template will **not install** the selected software on your behalf.
+The software template will **NOT install** the selected software on your behalf.
 Installing software with composer is easy.
 We expect you to have a local development running before.
 In many cases developers bring existing projects.

 ## What it does do

 - Set a matching PHP version, if required
 - Enable/disable PHP extensions — for best performance, if required
-- Set a root path — to serve the App from the right location
+- Set a [root path](/11.concepts/root-path.md) — to serve from the right location
 - Populate [ENV vars](/11.concepts/env-vars.md) — to connect to the database automatically

 The software template saves you some work and helps to prevent errors.
 It's non-destructive, you can change all settings later on as you wish.